spollard/josh-works.github.io/_posts/2014-04-08-why-i-eat-bacon-every-day-and-you-should-too.md

 * [Art of Manliness "Boost Your Testosterone - Naturally"](http://www.artofmanliness.com/2013/01/18/how-to-increase-testosterone-naturally/)

-I won't go into it all here, but know this: **There is a group of intelligent, scientifically literate people who believe it is goodfor you to eat bacon and eggs every day.**
+I won't go into it all here, but know this: **There is a group of intelligent, scientifically literate people who believe it is good for you to eat bacon and eggs every day.**